If you are about to embark on your quest for a new job, you need a map and the tools to reach your destination effectively.

 - Targeted, strategically focused resume for each job title and/or ideal job posting

-- LinkedIn profile (Spiff yours up today with these 12 tips)
+- LinkedIn profile (Make your’s awesome with these tips)

 - Listing of 100+ people you know